zulfadlizainal/nr-dimensioning/Part 5 PDSCH/3_DL User Throughput/README.md

     dl_mu_mimo_gain = 0/100 (SE Calculation already considers MU-MIMO gain)
     dl_bler = 0/100 (SE Calculation already considers BLER)

-VoNR required throughput is deducted from DL User Throughput:
+VoNR required throughput is deducted from DL User Throughput to ensure guaranteed VoNR call at any session:

     where:

     vonr_tput_mbps = 0.128

-DL User Throughput considers user activity factor:
+DL User Throughput considers user activity factor based on % of time where scheduling is needed:

     where: